-Note: This API can be used only by the COM/XPCOM C++ API as it requires pointer support.
-Use takeScreenShotToArray() with other language bindings.
+Note: This API can be used only locally by a VM process through the COM/XPCOM C++ API as it requires pointer support.
+It is not available for scripting langages, Java or any webservice clients.
+Unless you are writing a new VM frontend use takeScreenShotToArray().

-- E\NOTIMPL: Feature not implemented. - VBOX\E\IPRT\ERROR: Could not take a screenshot.
+- E_NOTIMPL: Feature not implemented. - VBOX_E_IPRT_ERROR: Could not take a screenshot.

-5.13.11 takeScreenShotPNGToArray
+5.14.11 takeScreenShotPNGToArray